API Monetisation Models an Strategies

 Benefits: It encourages the developers to market and use the API frequently since profits depend on the API sales.
 In addition, it fosters a win-win partnership approach, whereby both players aspire to improved usage and more volume transactions.

-6. Pay for Ad-Free Content
+6. Pay for ad-free content

 Description: It includes providing an API that provides content supported by advertisements, but the client can pay to remove these ads.

-7. Affiliate Model
+7. Affiliate model

-Benefits: It capitalizes on the traffic and activity of the API and other channels to develop new streams of income.
+Benefits: It capitalises on the traffic and activity of the API and other channels to develop new streams of income.
 It also hints at incorporating the API into applications that prompt users into action and purchases.

 Ideal for: APIs that interact with other services or marketplaces.